cisagov/pshtt/README.md

 ##### Using your own CA Bundle

-The `pshtt` tool utilizes [`requests`](https://github.com/kennethreitz/requests) to perform HTTP requests.
+`pshtt` utilizes [`requests`](https://github.com/kennethreitz/requests) to perform HTTP requests.
 If you work behind a corporate proxy or have your own certificates that aren't part of the bundled certificates from `requests`, you can point to your own using the environment variable `REQUESTS_CA_BUNDLE`:

 ```bash
 export REQUESTS_CA_BUNDLE=/etc/ssl/ca.pem